celery/celery/docs/introduction.rst

 It is designed to solve certain problems related to running websites demanding high-availability and performance.

-It is perfect for filling caches and posting updates to twitter asynchronously, or for mass downloading of data like syndication feeds or web scraping.
-Use-cases are plentiful, and while implementing these features asynchronously is a demanding task, it is a lot easier using ``celery``, and the performance improvements can make it more than worthwhile.
+It is perfect for filling caches, posting updates to twitter, mass downloading data like syndication feeds or web scraping.
+Use-cases are plentiful.
+Implementing these features asynchronously using ``celery`` is easy and fun, and the performance improvements can make it more than worthwhile.
 ,

 Features